Throughout the entirety of Star Trek there are few crews as hated as the USS Valiant’s Red Squad.

 I don’t blame Nog for being co-opted.
 He sees fellow Star Fleet officers in need if help and steps up to the challenge, but he’s also facing pressure from Watters who faced pressure from Ramirez.
 Watters wants his crew to do things that they cannot possibly do.
 I can blame Nog, however, for not using his experience as an actual Star Fleet officer to bring some perspective to this insanity, but the captain of the ship has a steel grip on his crew.

-Watters is strict about completing their mission and anyone who gets in the way of that gets dealt with as we see when he gives Dorian Collins, the ship’s chief petty officer, a dressing over reminiscing about home.
-It’s pretty clear that some of the crew just wants to go home, but this is war boys and girls!
+Watters is strict about completing their mission and anyone who gets in the way of that gets dealt with as we see when he gives Dorian Collins, the ship’s chief petty officer, a dressing down over reminiscing about home.
+It’s pretty clear that some of the crew just wants to go back to Earth, but this is war boys and girls!

 This entire situation is exacerbated by Watters taking drugs to keep himself awake and alert despite the silent protestations of the crew.